 Unremitting development has eaten up many of the reed beds, and land reclamation threatens to take even more of the mudflats.
 For the moment, though, good habitat remains.
 Among the endangered species finding refuge at Cape Nanhui are Black-faced Spoonbill, Nordmann’s Greenshank, Great Knot, Far Eastern Curlew, Spoon-billed Sandpiper, and Yellow-breasted Bunting.
 Despite the flattening and splitting of the reed beds, Nanhui resident Reed Parrotbill is holding on.

-A major attraction is the eight microforests along the 9.5 km stretch between the Magic Parking Lot (30.884992, 121.968317) and the empty blue-roofed building (30.957694, 121.951278).
-During migration season, astonishing numbers of birds rely on this woodland archipelago amid the sea of reeds.
+A major attraction is the eight microforests along the 10 km (6 mi.) stretch running north along the coastal road from the Magic Parking Lot (30.884992, 121.968317).
+During migration season, dozens of species of bird rely on these tiny woods.